raiden-network/raiden/docs/Rest-Api.rst

 Connecting to a token network
 ------------------------------

-You can automatically join a token network by making a ``PUT`` to the following endpoint along with a json payload containing the connection details such as the funding you want to put into the network, the initial target for amount of channels to create and the target for joinable funds.
+You can automatically join a token network by making a ``PUT`` request to the following endpoint along with a json payload containing the connection details such as the funding you want to put into the network, the initial target for amount of channels to create and the target for joinable funds.

 ``PUT /api/<version>/connection/<token_address>``

 The request will only return once the transfer either succeeded or failed.
-A transfer can fail due to a lock's expiration.
+A transfer can fail due to the expiration of a lock.

 Example Request
 ^^^^^^^^^^^^^^^